KikiWu9068/KikiWu9068.github.io/README.md

 4. auto-ARIMA: ARIMA (AutoRegressive Integrated Moving Average) is a traditional time series forecasting model.
 Auto-ARIMA is an automated version of ARIMA that automatically selects the best parameters for the model.
 It has been used for stock forecasting to capture time-dependent patterns.

 These categorizations are based on the historical development and application of these models in the field of stock forecasting.
-However, it's important to note that the categorization of models as "old" or "new" is subjective and can change over time as new techniques and advancements are made in the field.
+However, it's important to note that the categorization of models as "Traditional" or "new" is subjective and can change over time as new techniques and advancements are made in the field.